Diving in the Banda Islands

 If you have a pointer and take pleasure in discovering the smaller things then it is worth examining every whip coral and crinoid you come across.
 Many play host to more of these critters than seems fair, with some whips entertaining a dozen or more gobies darting along its surface.
 Commensal shrimps are also plentiful and there are a few different colorations on the numerous whips at this site.
 You should also inspect the bubble coral and anemones to see delightful little coral shrimp (Periclimenes Holthuisi and Tosaensis) that live in these jelly-like homes.
 Crinoids are also plentiful with practically each example playing host to a squat lobster and a lazy looking clingfish.

 Dolphins and dugongs are also not uncommon in this area, although you will need a large slice of luck to encounter either while diving.
-Pombo Boi is as easy a Banda dive site as it is colourful and makes a great start to the day.
+Pombo Boi is as easy a dive site as it is colourful and makes a great start to the day.

 Usually you will start the dive on the southern tip of the island where the gentle currents split and run down either side.
-As you descend down from the Banda Sea surface, a sloping reef rises up with a steep wall dropping off into the abyss.
+As you descend down from the sea's surface, a sloping reef rises up with a steep wall dropping off into the abyss.
 The wall is not particularly spectacular but is a good way to start this dive and is a prime spot for pelagics such as mackerel, dog-toothed tuna and barracuda.

-Gradually the wall peters out and becomes a right turn onto another gently sloping reef where the full complement of sea life hits you.
+Gradually the wall peters out and becomes a right turn onto another gently sloping reef where the full complement of Banda marine life hits you.
 There is an uncommon trigger fish here which is present in extraordinary abundance.
 Literally thousands of black triggerfish, about the same size as the more common red-toothed variety, swarm all over this reef.

 They are rivalled in number only by blue dash fusiliers, schools of which cascade endlessly down the slop, their vivid blue flanks darting past in numbers impossible to count.
 There is such an enormous amount of life at this exceptionally rich spot that no list could include all the many species visible.
 However, honourable mention must go to midnight snapper, bump-head and blunt head parrotfish, Napoleon wrasse, and jacks that are almost seemingly ever-present.
 Turtles and sharks are not uncommon too, normally with visits from black tips or, if you are in luck, a passing hammerhead.